Norman Finkelstein: Weaponization of antisemitism

 In one scene of American Radical, filmed at Waterloo University, Finkelstein takes exception to a German student's teary complaint about how he talks about the Nazis and the Holocaust, saying:

 I don't like to play before an audience the Holocaust card but, since now I feel compelled to: my late father was in Auschwitz concentration camp.
 My late mother was in Majdanek concentration camp.
 Every single member of my family on both sides was exterminated.
 Both of my parents were in the Warsaw Ghetto Uprising.
 And it is precisely and exactly because of the lessons my parents taught me and my two siblings that I will not be silent when Israel commits its crimes against the Palestinians.
 And I consider nothing more despicable than to use their suffering and their martyrdom to try to justify the torture, the brutalization, the demolition of homes that Israel daily commits against the Palestinians.
 So I refuse any longer to be intimidated or browbeaten by the tears.
-If you have any heart in you, you would be crying for the Palestinians.
+If you had any heart in you, you would be crying for the Palestinians.

+Julia Rock of The Drift wrote that Finkelstein "has long been suspicious of the role that victimhood has played in American Jewish identity formation".
+In the 2009 documentary Defamation, Finkelstein asked, "So many people are suffering, and you want me to get excited about some idiot painting a swastika somewhere?"

+In 2024, Finkelstein was criticized after he wrote on Twitter that "the Jewish billionaire class" had launched "the most concerted assault on academic freedom in the history of our country", with former Bernie Sanders advisor Matt Duss calling the tweet antisemitic.
+Finkelstein said that Israeli media outlets had used similar phrases.
+He said that U.S. billionaires are disproportionately Jewish, and "With money comes power.
+I know this is a shock to politically correct people".

 Other statements

-Charlie Hebdo shootings

-On the shooters of the Charlie Hebdo shooting on January 7, 2015, Finkelstein commented two weeks later:

-So two despairing and desperate young men act out their despair and desperation against this political pornography no different than Der Stürmer, who in the midst of all of this death and destruction decide it's somehow noble to degrade, demean, humiliate and insult the people.
-I'm sorry, maybe it is very politically incorrect.
-I have no sympathy for [the staff of Charlie Hebdo].
-Should they have been killed?
-Of course not.
-But of course, Streicher shouldn't have been hung.
-I don't hear that from many people."

 On Holocaust denial

-In a July 2020 online discussion with British activists, Finkelstein called Holocaust denier David Irving "a very good historian".
-Finding insufficient the evidence of Richard J. Evans as the expert witness in Irving's unsuccessful libel action in 2000 against Deborah Lipstadt, who had labeled Irving a Holocaust denier, Finkelstein said Irving had "produced works that are substantive ...
-If you don't like it, don't read it.
-In the case of Irving, he knew a thing or two—or three".

 In October 2020, Finkelstein published an extract from his forthcoming book, Cancel Culture, Academic Freedom and Me on his website following the banning of Holocaust denial from Facebook and Twitter.
 According to Finkelstein, "Holocaust denial should be taught in university and preferably by a Holocaust denier" as a means "to inoculate students" against it.
 He states: "If one is committed to the purity of truth, not just in its wholeness but also in its parts, then a Holocaust denier performs the useful function of ferreting out 'local' errors, precisely because he is a devil's advocate—that is, fanatically committed to 'unmasking' the 'hoax of the 20th century.'"

+Ukraine-Russia war

+Finkelstein called Russia's 2022 invasion of Ukraine a legitimate response under international law to NATO's provocations.